evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 from evidently.tests.base_test import TestResult, TestStatus
 ```

-Import the components to create the monitoring panels.
-You only need this to design the monitoring panels via API, for example, during the initial setup.
+**Optional**.
+Import the components to design monitoring panels via API.
+This is entirely optional: you can also add the panels using the UI.

 ```python
 from evidently import metrics